wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-server-class.rst

   `Default empty`

 $syslog_output
-  Allows an Wazuh manager to send the OSSEC alerts to one or more syslog servers
+  Allows a Wazuh manager to send the OSSEC alerts to one or more syslog servers

   `Default false`